 This training is an effective and economical way to integrate Infant Mental Health learning and practice into continuing professional education and staff engagement events.

-IMHP's 2 day national learning event bringing together more than 500 multidisciplinary practitioners, clinicians, academics and researchers to share their work with infants toddlers and families.
+IMHP's bi-annual, two-day national learning event bringing together more than 400 multidisciplinary practitioners, clinicians, academics and researchers to share their work with infants toddlers and families.
 This bi-annual event includes keynote presentations from leading infant mental health experts, as well as more than 30 different breakout sessions to choose from.

 Remote sites can connect to the Infant Mental Health Rounds and one-day IMHP workshops taking place at the Hospital for Sick Children.
-Those at a distance can view webcast sessions and participate via email. (contact firstname.lastname@example.org for more information) IMH Rounds Webcasts are archived on the OTN website for a period of one year and then made accessible through the members resources area of this site.
-IMHP/ OTN Webcasts are password protected.
-Contact email@example.com for login information.
+Those at a distance can view webcast sessions and participate via Zoom Webinar. (contact email@example.com for more information)

 Offered by Seneca College, in collaboration with IMHP, this Ontario College Graduate Certificate in Infant and Early Child Mental Health program provides a focused education opportunity for those who wish to acquire essential knowledge and practical skills to work effectively with infants and their families.

-IMHP Members are invited to submit community news, events, training and job opportunities for posting on the Community Events Bulletin.
+IMHP Members are invited to submit community news, events, and training opportunities for posting on the Community Events Bulletin.